VictoriaMetrics/VictoriaMetrics/deployment/docker/victorialogs/vector/README.md

 The docker compose file contains the following components:

-* vector - Vector logs collection agent, which is configured to collect and write data to `victorialogs`
+* vector - logs collection agent configured to collect and write data to `victorialogs`
-* victorialogs - VictoriaLogs log database, which accepts the data from `vector`
+* victorialogs - logs database, receives data from `vector` agent
-* victoriametrics - VictoriaMetrics metrics database, which collects metrics from `victorialogs` and `vector`
+* victoriametrics - metrics database, which collects metrics from `victorialogs` and `vector` for observability purposes

 Querying the data